Come Share Your Knowledge

 College of Visual & Performing Arts, MSN 3E6

-1. Notification of all Visiting Scholar requests goes to Dr. Lisa Kahn, Associate Dean of Graduate Studies, and Prof. Qing Gao, Special Assistant to the Dean, China/Global Initiatives.
+1. Notification of all Visiting Scholar requests goes to Dr. Lisa Kahn, Associate Dean of Graduate Studies.
 The following are required as part of the request:

 - Demonstration of work: video, website, or some other type of digital communication that presents artistic work and demonstrates proficiency in their area of interest.